mongodb-developer/get-started-readme/README.md

 #### 1. How do I modify the sample code ?

+If you're using the helper script `get-started.sh` to start the container, then you could just modify the code in the checked out repo location with your preferred editor.

-Generally there are two ways to modify the sample code:
+If you are not using the helper script, generally there are two ways to modify the sample code:

   * Modify the code within the Docker container.
 Before the execution of the code sample, you could alter the script using built-in editor (i.e. nano/vim). **Please note** that any modification inside of the container will be lost when the container is terminated.
 The Docker container is more of an ephemeral environment.